How Much Does It Cost to Charter a Private Jet?

 Going the distance

 Another factor to consider when determining how much it would cost to charter a private jet is the distance you’re travelling.
-A longer flight means higher fuel costs, so a forty-minute hop from Montreal to Ottowa will be significantly less expensive than a three-hour flight from Calgary to Los Angeles.
+A longer flight means higher fuel costs, so a 40-minute hop from Montreal to Ottawa will be significantly less expensive than a three-hour flight from Calgary to Los Angeles.

-As such, a long haul flight such as New York to London would require a midsize jet like the Bombardier Learjet 60XR or a heavy jet like a Gulfstream G550, depending on how many passengers you have.
+A long-haul flight such as New York to London would require a mid-size jet like the Bombardier Learjet 60XR or a heavy jet like a Gulfstream G550, depending on how many passengers you have.
 If you’re looking to spread out for a business meeting, you could go even larger with a luxury airliner such as an Airbus A319 or a Boeing BBJ.
-Of course, these large VIP executive airliners are the top of the line and the price increases accordingly.
+Of course, these large VIP executive airliners are the top of the line, and the price increases accordingly.

-If it sounds like this is getting out of your budget, don’t stop here.
-It is possible to book a private charter flight at up to 75% off.
+There’s an alternative way of booking a private jet if your budget cannot accommodate the regular fees.
 When Air Charter Service has a one-way charter, the aircraft is sometimes empty when it repositions to its base, or when it continues on to another location.
-This is called an “empty leg” flight.
+This is called an ‘empty leg’ flight.
 You can book these flights for an extraordinarily low cost, as the plane would be flying empty otherwise.
+This works in your favour as you are able to secure a deal while reaping all the benefits of flying in a private plane.

-So next time you find yourself asking, “what does it cost to charter a private jet?” skip the complicated math.
-If you’re a hands on type of person, you can get a quote instantaneously using our private jet charter prices guide.
-Alternatively our representatives can put together a private jet charter quote for you in no time as well.
+So next time you find yourself asking, “what does it cost to charter a private jet?”, skip the complicated math.
+You can get an instant quote using our private jet charter prices guide, or our representatives can put together a private jet charter quote for you in no time.

-Air Charter Service (ACS) has compiled these helpful FAQs, with answers needed to understand the costs of private jet charter.
+Air Charter Service (ACS) has compiled these helpful FAQs, with answers needed to understand the costs of private jet charter and group charter.
 These are the questions you have been asking us, from how much a private jet costs to how to charter a flight to Vegas.
-If look through our questions and would like to know more, please contact our brokers.
+Take a look at the FAQs and if you’d still like to know more, please contact our brokers.